• Home

 2. Clean the Cabinets

-Grease and Grime build up over time so your cabinets MUST be cleaned.
-Even if they look clean do NOT skip this step.
 Following the instructions on the box, mix Dirtex Cleaner with water.
 Wear gloves to protect your hands.
 Sponge the mixture on both sides of the cabinets and wipe off with a clean cloth.

 Scrape off the old Cabinet Door Bumpers during this step as well.
-You will reapply new ones once the cabinets are completely finished.
+You will reapply new ones once the cabinets are finished.

 3. Repair Holes, Dents or Gouges

 If your cabinets have any holes or gouges you will need to fill them.
 If you plan on using new hardware that is a different size than the original, you will have to fill the old hardware holes before painting.
-Use the Ready Patch Spackling and Patching Compound to fill the holes using a Putty Knife.
-Allow the product to harden and dry completely before moving to the next step.

 4. Sand Then Clean the Surfaces

 Use sandpaper or a sanding sponge to smooth out the surface of the cabinets.
-You do not need to sand to bare wood just lightly sand so the paint will adhere.
-Be sure to sand over shiny areas to deglaze the previous finish.
-Stubborn finishes may require rubbing with denatured alcohol and fine steel wool.
+You don’t need to sand to the bare wood just lightly sand so the paint will adhere.

 Use a Shop Vacuum to remove the sanding dust from all surfaces.
 Wipe down the areas to be painted with a tack cloth to pick up any remaining sanding residue.